 As alluded to in the introduction, it is worthwhile analytically to distinguish between monetary policy in general and specific channels associated with QE.
-For example, returns on short-term or liquid financial assets are clearly one channel through which general monetary policy may affect the distribution of income but is arguably not a channel specific to QE, which aimed to boost the economy through purchases of longerterm assets.
-Thus it is useful to consider the contribution of QE as a subset of the broader contribution of monetary policy.
+For example, returns on short-term or liquid financial assets are clearly one channel through which monetary policy may generally affect the distribution of income but is arguably not a channel specific to QE, which aimed to boost the economy through purchases of longer-term assets.
+Therefore, it is useful to consider the contribution of QE as a subset of the broader contribution of monetary policy.
 To focus the discussion on the most hotly debated channels through which QE is expected to influence inequality, we will refer to QE channels as the contributions of (1) the change in the employment rate, (2) the change in the return on stocks, and (3) the overall contribution of mortgage refinancing.
 Thus, we are intentionally distinguishing these specific channels from those associated with monetary policy more generally.
-We are also excluding from this tally the contributions of returns on short-term assets, for reasons already mentioned, and bonds, either held directly or through bond-based mutual funds.
+We are also excluding from this tally the contributions of returns on short-term assets, for reasons already mentioned, and bonds.
 Bonds are excluded from the tally because it is not possible to identify their maturity composition using the SCF data and therefore it is not clear what share of the observed bond holdings would be sensitive to price changes due to QE.
 The unexplained component of employment is also excluded from the QE channels tally.
 This is because it is not clear how QE should affect this component.
 It is also worth emphasizing that restricting our attention to these specific channels results in a conservative estimate of the overall contribution of QE channels to inequality during this period.

-For expositional ease, Table 2 reports the decomposition results for the main theoretical channels.
-Intuitively, each column reports the observed percentage change ("total change") in a given distributional measure and breaks up this total into the percentage point contribution of each sub-component.
-Thus, all subcomponents within a column add up to the total at the top.
+For expositional ease, Table 2 reports the decomposition results for the main theoretical channels.9 Intuitively, each column reports the observed percentage change ("total change") in a given distributional measure and breaks up this total into the percentage point contribution of each sub-component.
 Note that nothing in this exercise precludes a component from "subtracting" from the total, which means that a given channel may reduce inequality.
 Moreover, the total change in inequality may actually be smaller than the contribution of a component.
 This would imply that some components have a tendency to strongly increase inequality but are offset by other equalizing factors that subtract from the measure of inequality during this period.

-Each column presents the decomposition result for a separate distributional statistic, where the first
+Each column presents the decomposition result for a separate distributional statistic, where the first three columns are devoted to inequality measures, including ratio of the 95th to 10th percentiles, the 90/10 ratio, and the Gini coefficient.
+The second set of columns report the level effects on the 10th, 50th and 95th percentiles.
+For each decomposed statistic, the first two rows report the total change in that statistic and how much the combined QE channels contributed to that change.